mikro-orm/mikro-orm/docs/docs/decorators.md

 ## Entity Definition

+> Some options affect how the [Schema Generator](schema-generator.md) works, and those are SQL only,
+> meaning they affect only SQL drivers - whereas, mongo has no schema.

 ### @Entity()

 `@Entity` decorator is used to mark your model classes as entities.
 Do not use it for